Terry Allen (Real

 in high school in March 1979 while working as a board operator at public

 radio station WSCI.
-Later did local stints at WSSX, WXLY, WKQB, WAVF, WMGL
+Later did local stints at WSSX, WKTM, WKQB, WAVF, WMGL

 Greg Michaels (Real